Flame-Codes/ShadowCompile/README.md

 ## ✨ About

-**ShadowCompile** is a lightweight Python bytecode compiler and obfuscation utility that converts `.py` scripts into raw compiled bytecode with randomized filenames.
+**ShadowCompile** is a lightweight Python bytecode compiler and obfuscation utility designed for developers who want to convert `.py` scripts into raw compiled bytecode with randomized filenames.

-Unlike the default Python compilation workflow, which stores `.pyc` files inside `__pycache__`, ShadowCompile extracts the compiled bytecode and exports it as a standalone randomized file.
+Unlike the default Python compilation workflow, which stores `.pyc` files inside `__pycache__`, ShadowCompile extracts the compiled bytecode and exports it as standalone randomized files.

-> ⚠️ **Note:** ShadowCompile is designed for learning, packaging experiments, and lightweight code obscurity.
+> ⚠️ ShadowCompile is intended for educational purposes, packaging experiments, and lightweight code obscurity.
 It is not strong protection against reverse engineering.

 ---